ruby/ruby.wasm/README.md

   </tbody>
 </table>

-Note: `*` is a wildcard that represents any other profile name except for itself, applied recursively.
-For example, `minimal-full-js-debug` is a valid profile.

 ## Notable Limitations

 The current WASI target build does not yet support `Thread` related APIs.
 Specifically, WASI does not yet have an API for creating and managing threads yet.